ethereum-oasis-op/.github/profile/README.md

 ## Get involved!
-Are you interested in learning more about EEA Community Projects or would you like to contribute to our projects?
+Are you interested in learning more about the Ethereum OASIS Open Project or would you like to contribute to our projects?
 Here are a few starting points:

 * Join the conversation on Slack:
 	* [Baseline](https://join.slack.com/t/ethereum-baseline/shared_invite/zt-22evmy85e-PONDIImP6CTDMtZyAkhsmw)